 See also: The best sales touchpoints to improve your buyer’s journey

-Revenue Enablement during the renewal
+Revenue enablement during the renewal

 Long before a customer is due to renew, your business should know their intentions.
 Are they using your solutions?
 Has usage decreased?
 Are you helping them solve the business problems they had when they bought the solution?
 If their business problems have changed, have you kept up with this change and continued to help them?